- Departments N - Z

 Yes.
 As above, the 20 ng/L limit gives a large margin of safety for vulnerable populations, so drinking water with PFAS below that level is not considered a health risk.
 Each January, the Water Department reports results for any compounds detected in sampling from the year before, including those that are not regulated or those regulated compounds that were detected below the enforceable limit.
 A link to the current report is sent to residents with their first water bill in each calendar year.
 Past reports can be found at http://www.cityofattleboro.us/Archive.aspx?AMID=49

-What if it don’t want to drink the water from the affected plant?
+What if I don’t want to drink the water from the affected plant?

-There will be water provided at the West Street location throughout the elevated levels of PFAS from the Wading River Plant.
+In the meantime, water is provided at the West Street location, and will be provided throughout the elevated levels of PFAS from the Wading River Plant.
 This is not bottled water, but it is water produced directly from the West Street Plant, which remains in compliance with the new PFAS regulations.
 The Water Department does not have the resources to provide containers, so residents are asked to bring their own.
 This water is provided free of charge between the hours of 7AM and 7PM seven days per week.
 The filling station is located to the rear of the first building to the right when entering the West Street lot.